Languages of Belize & Do I Need to Speak Spanish To Visit/Live In Belize?

 I first heard Garifuna being spoken in Dangriga when I was wandering around the bus stop looking for lunch and a young man brought me to his grandmother’s house for lunch.
 She only spoke Garifuna.
 Take a look at the lunch they gave me!

 For a feel of the language and music, you can listen to Andy Palacio’s beautiful “Watina”.

 Many people are surprised to see Mennonites – most likely in long pants (often black overalls) for men and bonnets for women – when they visit Belize.
 I’ve heard that up to 2…3 to 5% of the population of Belize is Mennonite.
-While you’ll see Mennonite people all over Belize, most live in separate villages – and practice various degrees of traditional ways.
+While you’ll see Mennonite people all over Belize, but many live in separate, Mennonite-predominant villages – and practice various degrees of traditional ways.
 Some colonies use no electricity and sometimes have steel wheels on tractors, others, like Blue Creek and Spanish Lookout in the Cayo district, are the most modern places in the country.

 Low German or another Mennonite-German dialectic is often spoken.

 I thought I’d include these two additional languages since I hear them at least weekly – Chinese and Arabic.
 Many stores on Ambergris Caye and on the mainland are owned by someone of Chinese descent.
 On Ambergris Caye in particular, many of the hardware stores and grocery stores are owned by people from Lebanon.

 I did not know, until I moved to Belize, that there are more Lebanese people that live outside of Lebanon than in the actual country.
 It’s estimated that 6 million+ Lebanese people like in Brazil alone.
 Wow.

 And then to answer the question: Do you need to speak Spanish to live in Belize?